Jays-T/Jays-T/README.md

-## 💬 Hi there, my name is John Traas but most people call me Jays
+## 💬 Hi there, my name is John Traas but my friends call me Jays
 I'm a Software Engineer at Lime Technologies.

 💬 I have a great affinity for all things UX/UI and design related.